My name is Michael Sappir, and this site is where you can find things I write.

 I grew up in Jerusalem, Israel, in a bilingual English/Hebrew-speaking home.
 From there I moved to Leipzig, Germany, where I now live, after having spent a few years back in Israel (but in Tel Aviv).

-As a teen I was involved in founding and promoting a democratic school, and I spent my early twenties promoting and organizing democratic education as a movement.
-You can read stuff I wrote around that time on my old blog (I don’t necessarily agree with everything I wrote there anymore.)
+As a teen I was involved in founding and promoting a democratic school, and I spent my early twenties promoting and organizing democratic education as a movement as a co-founder of EUDEC.
+You can read stuff I wrote around that time on my old blog (though I don’t necessarily agree with everything I wrote there anymore.)

-I studied Linguistics at the undergraduate level, and found it fascinating and rewarding, but I ultimately felt I need to put my focus more on social and political issues.
-I moved back to Israel right after my BA and got involved with political work there while deepening my political education.
+I studied Linguistics at the undergraduate level, and found it fascinating and rewarding, but I ultimately felt I needed to focus more on social and political issues.
+I moved back to Israel right after my BA and got involved with political work there, struggling together with other Leftists for peace, equality, and social justice, while continuously deepening my political education.

-While in Israel I also worked in a website and software design company, where I learned a lot about the art and science of experience design, as well as about the dark art of online marketing and many other technical aspects of online publishing.
+While in Israel I also worked in a website and software design company, where I learned a lot about the art and science of user experience design (UX), as well as about the dark art of online marketing and many other technical aspects of online publishing.